-Laundry challenges, it seems, come in every size, shape, and intensity.
-Rather than thinking there is no solution for that stain, shrunken item or another laundry disaster, consider the ways you can recover and renew situations gone bad.
+Laundry challenges come in every size, shape, and intensity.
+Giving up tossing that item into the rag bag may not be your only option.
+Rather than thinking there is no solution for that stain, shrunken item, or another laundry disaster, consider the ways you can recover and renew situations gone bad.

 Honey, I shrunk your sweater

 Don’t be too quick to toss out that favorite sweater that just got shrunk in the hot wash or went through the dryer accidentally set to Hot.
 Chances are good you can unshrink it if you move quickly: